alrob22/CS4455-Shark/Shark_PaddleHomeBeforeDark_readme.txt

 Sydney:
-Coded Game Control script, handling the buttons and canvases’ open/close conditions Also includes a timer for the controls and pressing ‘c’ to open the controls again Coded Game Timer script, handling the gameplay timer Coded Kayak Collision Handler script, handling shark and player collisions Created/implemented UI canvas
+Coded Game Control script, handling the buttons and canvases’ open/close conditions
+- Game Control script also includes a timer for the controls and pressing ‘c’ to open the controls again
+- Coded controls to disappear after a few seconds Coded Game Timer script, handling the gameplay timer Coded Kayak Collision Handler script, handling shark and player collisions Created/implemented UI canvas (main menu screen and controls)
-Drew main menu screen
+- Drew and designed main menu screen
-Made working start, info, and quit buttons Created/implemented How To Play canvas
+- Made working start, info, and quit buttons on main menu screen Created/implemented How To Play canvas
-Drew how to play screen
+- Drew how to play screen
-Made working menu and start buttons
-Created Game Over canvas
+- Made working menu and start buttons on the how to play screen Created/implemented Game Over canvas which opens when you hit a shark or the timer runs out
-Drew the Game Over screen
+- Drew the Game Over screen
-Implemented changing text per end condition (shark vs. time) Created a timer that, when it runs out, opens the Game Over screen
+- Implemented changing text per end condition (shark vs. time) Created a timer that, when it runs out, opens the Game Over screen Created the pause menu which is the how to play menu without the start button (open and close with 'esc')

 Maddi:
 Player Character